bansuri-1/Text-Behind-Image/README.md

-# Mobio Demo Task - Trxt Behind Image
+# Mobio Demo Task - Trext Behind Image

 This repository contains a demo project created as part of a task provided by **Mobio Company**.